 It was around that time that the West End Time Bank was formed and Neil became project manager, assisted by a part-time Time Broker.

 He and the scheme’s members identified a need for an entity to be formed to direct and manage projects, and, consequently, The West End Community Trust was incorporated and registered as a UK charity in 2010.

 The four trustees were chosen for their experience in combining successful careers in commercial enterprise with work for charitable causes

 Fiona Rhys-Jenkins Bailey

-The Trust works in three main areas to improve the lives of people living in Soho and the West End.
+The Trust works in two main areas to improve the lives of people living in Soho and the West End.
 These are:

 Neil Drinkwater - project manager